pierre-rouleau/pel/README.rst

 - provides the ability to easily install, update a large set (261) of external packages,
 - uses the extremely powerful Emacs customization system to drive activation of features,

+  - PEL provides an Emacs init.el and early-init.el file; to use PEL you need to use the PEL specific init.el file
+    , as described inside the `PEL installation`_, and you won't need to edit it to control installation and manage the PEL supported packages.
+If you need to add extra logic that PEL does not yet implement then you can add it to your copy of that init.el file, otherwise all control is done by the PEL logic located in the PEL source code files stored in the PEL repository you get from this project.
+All activation and configuration is controlled by the customizable user-options.

 - provides integrated features tying several built-in Emacs functionality and external packages to increase cohesion between those features in ways that external packages can't do alone (and would require more programming on your